hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 merge_media_dirs=no

 # Find and un-comment and/or change/add line `#db_dir=/var/cache/minidlna` to:
-db_dir=/srv/usb3disk1/minidlna/cache
+db_dir=/home/pi/Desktop/minidlna/cache

 # Find and un-comment and/or change/add line `#log_dir=/var/log/minidlna` to:
-log_dir=/srv/usb3disk1/minidlna/log
+log_dir=/home/pi/Desktop/minidlna

-# inotify=yes and notify_interval=895 work together fopr miniDLNA to discover added and modified files
+# inotify=yes and notify_interval=895 work together for miniDLNA to discover added and modified files
 # Find and un-comment and/or change/add line `#inotify=yes` to:
 inotify=yes

+# inotify=yes and notify_interval=895 work together for miniDLNA to discover added and modified files
 # Find and un-comment and/or change/add line `#notify_interval=895` (5 seconds under 15 minutes) to:
 notify_interval=895